 The District Court granted the State of Nevada Department of Corrections’ (NDOC) Motion to Dismiss the lawsuit but allowed Plaintiffs to file a First Amended Compliant (“FAC”) to cure the perceived deficiencies noted by the Court.
 Plaintiffs filed their amended lawsuit in April 2017.

 The discovery period has ended and there are still motions pending before the federal district court.
-It is likely that the court will not make any decisions on these motions until after the Ninth Circuit rules, which should be sometime in Summer 2019.
+Now that the Ninth Circuit has made its decision, these motions are ripe for decision by the U.S. District Court.